Fitness and figure competition

-Fitness and figure competition is a class of physique-exhibition events for women and men.
+Fitness and figure competition is a class of physique-exhibition events mainly for women but also men.
 While bearing a close resemblance to bodybuilding, its emphasis is on muscle definition, not size.
-The class was originally introduced when bodybuilding's popularity began to noticeably decline, in terms of both fanbase and number of participants.
+The class was introduced when bodybuilding's popularity began to decline.

 Overview

-Fitness and Figure are two distinct forms of competition, not just one.
-In a Fitness contest (the older of the two disciplines), female competitors showcase their physiques (which are noticeably less massive than bodybuilders') while performing a demanding, time-limited, aerobic/dance routine.
-In a Figure contest, the most important attributes are a curvaceous-yet-trim body, and facial beauty; however, the physique guidelines are similar to a Fitness pageant's, and many contestants move back and forth between the two disciplines.
-The Figure division emerged on the bodybuilding scene when the numbers for Fitness pageant competitions started to dwindle.
-Typically, fitness and figure competitions are held as part of the larger-drawing bodybuilding contests.
+Fitness and Figure are distinct forms of competition.
+In the older Fitness discipline, female competitors showcase their physiques (which are less massive than bodybuilders') while performing a demanding, time-limited, aerobic/dance routine.
+In a Figure contest the most important attributes are a curvaceous-yet-trim body and facial beauty.
+The guidelines are similar and many contestants move back and forth between the two disciplines.
+The Figure division emerged when the numbers for Fitness pageant competitions started to dwindle.
+Typically, Fitness and Figure competitions are held in conjunction with bodybuilding contests.

 History

-Women's fitness competitions did not start until the 1980s.
-In previous years it was uncommon for women to compete in muscle building competition.
-Beauty pageants were the main way for women to compete.
-Women's body building is a relatively new cultural phenomenon, and has shown a significant increase in popularity since the 1980s.
-Body building has traditionally been seen as a male-appropriate activity, and various authors have documented the struggle faced by pioneering women body builders as they entered the competitive body building world in the 1970s.
+Body building has traditionally been seen as a male-appropriate activity, and beauty pageants were the main way for women to compete.
+Various authors have documented the struggle faced by pioneering women body builders as they entered the competitive body building world in the 1970s.
 Gold's Gym is said to have prided itself on being ‘ovary free’ until the late 1970s.
+Women's fitness competitions started in the 1980s, and have shown a significant increase in popularity since.

-The first women's Fitness competition was produced by Wally Boyko in 1985 at the National Fitness trade show in Las Vegas, Nevada; it included a swimsuit round, an athletic routine, and an evening gown segment.
-Louis Zwick, then the producer of American Muscle Magazine (a magazine-format, bodybuilding TV show on ESPN), produced and aired a segment on the pageant.
-The number of contests was proliferating, and Zwick himself launched Fitness America (now Fitness Universe) in 1989 to capitalize on the trend.
-The International Federation of BodyBuilding & Fitness soon followed suit, holding its own, sanctioned fitness pageant—Fitness Olympia—in 1995.
+Wally Boyko produced the first women's Fitness competition in 1985, at the National Fitness trade show in Las Vegas, Nevada; it included a swimsuit round, an athletic routine, and an evening gown segment.
+Louis Zwick, then the producer of American Muscle Magazine (a bodybuilding TV show on ESPN), aired a segment on the pageant, and in 1989 launched Fitness America (now Fitness Universe).
+The International Federation of BodyBuilding & Fitness held its own, sanctioned fitness pageant—Fitness Olympia—in 1995.

-The first women's Figure competition was the NPC (the major sanctioning body for would-be professional bodybuilders and organized amateur bodybuilding) Figure Nationals held in 2001 at Borough of Manhattan Community College's Performing Arts Center, in New York City's Tribeca section.
-It was a qualifier and precursor to the 2003 IFBB Figure Olympia, held in Las Vegas, Nevada.
+In 2001, the National Physique Committee (the major sanctioning body for bodybuilders) held the first women's Figure competition: the Figure Nationals at Borough of Manhattan Community College's Performing Arts Center in New York City.
+It was a qualifier for, and precursor to, the 2003 International Federation of BodyBuilding & Fitness Figure Olympia in Las Vegas, Nevada.
 The Fitness Universe organization launched their own Figure division in 2005.